Hierarchical Kendall copulas: Properties and inference: Inference for hierarchical Kendall copulas

-Alternatively, one may directly use the non-parametric estimator proposed by \citeN{GenestRivest1993}.
-If one is only interested in the nesting copula, one can simply use this non-parametric approach for the clusters and then only estimate the parameters of the nesting copula.

-If $n_i$ is large, $K_i$ may be close to $1$ (see Figure \ref{fig:Kindgumbel}).
-Then a smoother estimate of $K_i$ may be helpful to capture the properties of the distribution function evaluated close to $0$.
-Possible approaches may be kernel estimators (see, e.g., \citeN{LiRacine2006}) or splines (see, e.g., \citeN{XueWang2010}).

-Clearly, this two-step estimation procedure directly generalizes to a $k$-step estimation approach for $k$-level hierarchical Kendall copulas as defined in Definition \ref{def:klevelhiercop}.
+Clearly, this two-step estimation procedure directly generalizes to a $k$-step estimation approach for $k$-level hierarchical Kendall copulas (see Remark \ref{def:klevelhiercop}).
 Resulting estimates may be used as starting values for a joint maximum likelihood estimation of the dependence parameters.